Chapman University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-Chapman is ranked #197 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
-This puts it in the top 15% of all schools in the nation.
+According to College Factual's 2022 analysis, Chapman is ranked #190 out of 2,576 schools in the nation that were analyzed for overall quality.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Chapman held the #197 spot on the Best Overall Colleges list.

 Is It Hard to Get Into Chapman?